lancejpollard/markdown.css/readme.md

 ## Test

-Visit `text.html` to go through the potential themes and add more!
+- Visit `text.html` to go through the potential themes and add more!
+- The `look/base.css` is the starting point CSS to build a new theme off of.

 ## Inspiration